Please enable javascript in your browser to view this site.

 “Alex Roth's guitar playing involves the fascinating creation of texture.
 He has absorbed the colours and vocabulary and trick-box of guitarists as diverse as Bill Frisell and Fred Frith, and can take the listener on a journey in every tune.” – Sebastian Scotney, London Jazz News

-Alex's compositions have been recorded by the London Symphony Orchestra and London Sinfonietta, and the 20+ releases in his discography also include collaborations with singer/songwriter Alice Zawadzki (whose debut album China Lane Alex co-produced), Mercury Prize nominee Laura Jurd's Human Spirit, and Orcadian fiddler/singer/songwriter Catriona Price, among other recordings on labels such as Superpang, Edition, Whirlwind, Diatribe and NMC.
+Alex's compositions have been recorded by the London Symphony Orchestra and London Sinfonietta, and his discography also includes releases by critically acclaimed quartet Blue-Eyed Hawk, electric guitar ensemble Future Currents, singer/songwriter Alice Zawadzki (whose debut album China Lane Alex co-produced), Mercury Prize nominee Laura Jurd's Human Spirit, and Orcadian fiddler/singer/songwriter Catriona Price, among other recordings on labels such as Superpang, Edition, Whirlwind, Diatribe and NMC.

 A prolific interdisciplinary collaborator, Alex often works with choreographers, poets, painters, sculptors, theatre- and film-makers.
-He can be heard on numerous television soundtracks across BBC, ITV and Channel 4, including Jon Opstad's score for Black Mirror - White Bear, and has featured on radio stations worldwide.
+He can be heard on numerous television soundtracks across BBC, ITV and Channel 4—including Jon Opstad's score for Black Mirror - White Bear—and has featured on radio stations worldwide.

-In 2022 Alex launched Zyla, a multidisciplinary (meta)label for experimental arts.
-Zyla's inaugural season of multidisciplinary releases was curated around Alex's Inpouring EP (a collaboration with experimental cellist Alice Purton), and connected music, dance, drawing, poetry, film, live performance, and animation, with distribution across both traditional (web2) and emerging (web3) platforms.
+In 2022 Alex founded Zyla, a multidisciplinary label for experimental arts.
+Zyla's inaugural season of releases was curated around Alex's Inpouring EP (a collaboration with experimental cellist Alice Purton), and distributed across both traditional (web2) and emerging (web3) platforms.
+He has since lectured on web3 tools for musicians at several of the UK's most prestigious universities, including the Royal Academy of Music.

-Alex holds a BA in composition from Dartington College of Arts and a MA in jazz from the Royal Academy of Music.
-His many accolades include the Dankworth Prize for Jazz Composition and The Irish Times “Best Jazz Album” award, and a Creative Scholarship from the City of Krakow.
+Alex holds a BA in composition from Dartington College of Arts and an MA in jazz from the Royal Academy of Music.
+His many accolades include the Dankworth Prize for Jazz Composition, The Irish Times “Best Jazz Album” award, and a Creative Scholarship from the City of Krakow.
 He has been a British Music Collection “New Voices” artist, a Serious “Take Five” artist, and an LSO Soundhub Associate.
 He was also shortlisted for a BASCA British Composer Award and nominated with Blue-Eyed Hawk as “Best Newcomer” in the Parliamentary Jazz Awards, among other honours.